 Throughout the year there’s a festival atmosphere that gives this place a special edge.
 It’s no wonder people pour into the traditional pubs and lively bars every weekend.

-The flamboyant arts scene attracts visitors from all over the world with a whirlwind of activity that includes the much-trumpeted Galway Arts Festival and the intimate, critically acclaimed Galway Theatre Festival.
-And if it’s social glamour you’re after, then don a fancy hat at the summer Galway Races, when 250,000 people converge at the Galway Racecourse for equestrian high-jinks that last a whole week.
+The flamboyant arts scene comes alive in the summer and attracts visitors from all over the world with a whirlwind of activity that includes the much-trumpeted Galway Arts Festival, and the intimate, critically acclaimed Galway Film Fleadh, both in July.
+And if it’s social glamour you’re after, then don a fancy hat and head to the Galway Races, when 250,000 people converge at the Galway Racecourse for equestrian high-jinks that last a whole week.

 The past lingers in the air here.
 Traces of old Galway, including the city walls and the distinctive Spanish Arch, give the city an ancient atmosphere.
 Follow the salty air that breezes through the winding lanes to traditional shops and pavement cafés.
 Shaped by its status as an important seaport, you'll find plenty of seafood on the menus.